lean-klinker/react-workshop/docs/second-react-component.md

 ## New Requirement

-- Given current number is zero when number is incremented then shows 1
+- Given current number is zero when number incremented then shows 1
-- Given current number is two when number is incremented then shows fizz
+- Given current number is two when number incremented then shows fizz
-- Given current number is four when number is incremented then shows buzz
+- Given current number is four when number incremented then shows buzz
-- Given current number is fourteen when number is incremented then shows fizzbuzz
+- Given current number is fourteen when number incremented then shows fizzbuzz